 North Vegas Square

 The slum of the slums, North Vegas Square is the home of anyone too poor to live anywhere else.
-There is little to note except for The Grey, a local housing building, and a manhole cover that leads to the North Sewers.
+There is little to note except for The Grey, a local apartment building, and a manhole cover that leads to the North Sewers.
 The locals are cold, xenophobic, and not willing to talk to anyone else.
 The Grey is the biggest building that still stands in relatively good shape and is the home of most of the citizens, in particular Andy Scabb, a ghoul gang leader.
 The closest thing the Square has to a "leader" is Crandon and his group, who make sure the shantytown is run as smoothly as possible.

 The North sewers are the storm drains and, well, sewers that crisscross beneath Las Vegas and connect the different surface settlements together.
 Relatively safe, with only the local Greaser gang and giant rats being a threat, it offers a refuge to those who need a place to live but cant find anywhere else to go.

 - Close-Knit Community: They are a poor but very proud and close community.

 - Home Guard: If you stretch the definition to two guys, you could count Crandon and Jules as this for the town.

 - Jerk with a Heart of Gold: Though they are abrasive to outsiders, most of themnote are just trying to look out for each other, and if you can prove you have some grit, they'll start showing you more respect.